 The scientists performing this study feel that every woman should be able to ejaculate in this way if stimulated correctly.
 Still, the study leaves us with many unanswered questions.
 First, it needs to be repeated with many more participants.
 Why do the women’s bladders fill up completely during sexual stimulation?
 Where is that fluid coming from and what is triggering its production?

 As always, there is a lot more research that needs to be done about “squirting” in order to better understand the female sexual system and pleasure.
 Some people might now feel uncomfortable with squirting knowing that the fluid released is, in part or completely, urine.
 But that doesn’t change the fact that it is ejaculation related to sexual pleasure.
 The woman isn’t peeing on you, she is ejaculating!
 I suppose it depends on your perspective.
 Until we know more, fellas, keep exploring with your partners and have a blast!

-PS – If you would like to give your woman, or any women, the most stimulating and overwhelming Squirting Orgasm of her life… then I have a naughty surprise coming your way!
+PS – If you would like to give your woman, or any women, the most stimulating and overwhelming Squirting Orgasm of her life… then check my best selling course here and make her Squirt Tonight!